swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-Now a task for you, can you enhance this, to take gallery size in constructor?
+Now a task for you, can you enhance this, to take gallery size in the constructor?

 ---